 Writing: All written work is due at the beginning of class.
 Reader responses (150 words minimum) need not be typed, but they must be legible (if I can't read it, you didn't write it), and they must demonstrate a critical engagement with the language and/or content of the assigned texts-no summaries.
 No late work will be accepted unless you (1) make arrangements with me in advance, or (2) provide written verification that circumstances completely beyond your control prevented your getting the work in on time.
 Please Note: "having to work" is not completely beyond your control; it is a choice and is therefore not an acceptable reason for not getting assignments turned in on time.
 Please Note also that you must actually attend the class for which the assigned work is turned in; you may not simply drop it off and leave.
 All written work is to follow MLA formatting and documentation guidelines.
 Pages should be stapled in the upper-left corner (no paper clips, please!).
 Always title your work appropriately (Reader Response # is not a title.)
 Always keep a copy of everything you turn in.
+I do not accept work via email.

 Attendance and Participation: On-time class attendance and active participation in class discussion are extremely important.
 If you miss class, you will always miss something important.
 The degree to which you do or do not come to class on time and prepared to contribute to the classroom exchange of ideas and information will be a 25% factor in determining your final grade in this course.
-Please Note: (1) You cannot contribute if you are not here; (2) your presence, in and of itself, does not constitute participation.
+Please Note: (1) You cannot contribute if you are not here; (2) your presence, in and of itself, does not constitute participation; (3) arriving late is both disruptive and disrespectful.